eums/website/get-involved/index.markdown

 ![Russell Cowieson guides EUMS Symphony Orchestra](/assets/img/concerts/russell-conducting-at-greyfriars.jpg "Russell Cowieson guides EUMS Symphony Orchestra")

-We perform six concerts in three concert series: our Winter concerts showcase each ensemble, our Spring concerts join one of our orchestras and Chorus for what is always a breathtakingly epic performance alongside another concert from the remaining orchestra, and our Summer concert features all three ensembles performing together under the one roof.
+Each ensemble performs 3 times each year, in a total of 6 concerts.
+In particular, we join Chorus and one of our orchestras for what is always a breathtakingly epic performance in either the Winter or Spring concert series.
+The Summer concert features all three ensembles performing together under one roof.

 ### Socials